top of page

 • Whether everyone would work full-time or there are some who’d be associated only part-time?

-• What is the capital being contributed by each founder?
+• What capital is being contributed by each founder?

 • Are there any intellectual properties in personal names being contributed by anyone?